microsoft/WhatTheHack/031-DevOpsWithGitHub/readme.md

 ## Considerations

 If you are running this hack with a group, here are some options for providing access to Azure:
-- Each person/team uses their own subscription (ideal)
+- Each person/team uses their own subscription
 - Use a single subscription with each person/team using a different resource group
 - Use a single subscription and resource group, with each person/team creating resources within the single resource group (less ideal)